xtendui/xtendui/README.md

 ## Complex UI made easy with simplicity and total freedom

-Xtend UI is a powerfull library to create advanced UI with custom tailwind components and advanced interactions and animations.
+Xtend UI is a powerfull library to create advanced interfaces with custom tailwind components and advanced interactions and animations.

 * Css with [TailwindCss](https://tailwindcss.com/) and [Postcss](https://postcss.org/)
 * Some animations and interactions with [Gsap](https://greensock.com/gsap/)